Back To Search Results

 • Causes

 • Earlier onset of menarche was seen in those surrounded by stressful family environments, those in foster care, and those living with a stepparent.
-This is explained through differing lifestyle and psychological factors.
+Differing lifestyles and psychological factors explain this.
 Additionally, those raised in urban environments experience menarche at an earlier age when compared to those raised in rural settings.[17]

 • Adolescents from families of high socioeconomic status (SES) experience menarche at an earlier age when compared to those from families of a lower SES.[18]

-• Studies have shown that those who consumed more animal protein and less vegetable protein between the ages of three to five experienced earlier menarche.[19]
+• Studies have shown that those who consumed more animal protein and less vegetable protein between the ages of 3 to 5 experienced earlier menarche.[19]

 • Formula feeding during early infancy has also been researched as a potential factor for early menarche.[22]